 Sportswear Stabilization: After months of inventory drawdown, Air Force 1 and Air Jordan 1 volumes have stabilized.
 Sportswear revenue was still down low double digits, but the category appears to be bottoming out.

-Inventory Lean: Total inventory declined 1% in dollar value and mid-single digits in units — a healthy sign that Nike is rightsizing its inventory position ahead of the new product cycle.
+Inventory Lean: Total inventory declined 1% in dollar value and mid-single digits in units โ a healthy sign that Nike is rightsizing its inventory position ahead of the new product cycle.

-Generate a professional AI-powered SWOT analysis for any company or topic in seconds.
+Generate a professional, cited SWOT with the AI Agent โ for any company or topic.